 I was issued the call sign TF3JB on January 14, 1974; license No. 80 in Iceland.
-From January 2007 to July 2012 I was QRV as TF2JB, but moving back to Reykjavík in August 2012 I became TF3JB again.
+From January 2007 to July 2012 I was QRV as TF2JB, but moving back to the capital in August 2012, I became TF3JB again.
 Privileges include all bands, all emission types and full RF power.

 I have been a member of our national association, Icelandic Radio Amateurs (Í.R.A.) more or less since 1973.
-During that time I have had the opportunity to participate in various activities of this great hobby and recently finished serving as the association's president (2009-2013).
+During that time I have had the opportunity to participate in various activities of this great hobby and most recently finished serving four terms as the association's president (2009-2013).

 QSL cards are important.
 A QSL card is sure via bureau or direct for TF3JB and TF2JB.
 If you QSL direct, kindly include a self-addressed envelope with: